 United Nations Framework Convention on Climate Change Conference of the Party 27

-The GCSE Delegation is attending COP27 held in Sharm el-Sheikh, Egypt from November 06 to 18.
+The GCSE Delegation attended COP27 held in Sharm el-Sheikh, Egypt from November 6 to 18, 2022.

 Sustainability Education Community of Practice Fall Roundtable